pink-mist/sbotools/README.md

 ## Changes
 * 2.4 - Unreleased
+  * Rewrite sboremove from the ground up so it relies less on global state

 * 2.3 - 2017-01-21
   * Bugfix for parsing .info files with \ among the separators #55